Khaalidsub/nestjs-reusable-packages/README.md

 With Mau, you can deploy your application in just a few clicks, allowing you to focus on building features rather than managing infrastructure.

+## Contributing

+We welcome contributions!
+If you'd like to add a new reusable package:

+1. Create a new directory under `libs/`
+2. Follow the existing structure and patterns
+3. Add comprehensive documentation
+4. Include usage examples in the `apps/examples` directory
+5. Submit a pull request

+## Future Packages

+We're planning to add more reusable packages including:
+- Database utilities
+- Authentication helpers
+- Logging modules
+- API response formatters
+- And more...

 ## Resources

 Check out a few resources that may come in handy when working with NestJS: